ropensci/roweb3/content/blog/2022-01-24-gghdr/index.md

 # Where to from here?

 A missing piece is to replace the `hdr.boxplot.2d()` with `geom_hdr_boxplot.2d()`, which would calculate and plot HDRs in two dimensions.
 With some embellishments and review, the current version is submitted and expected to be up on CRAN soon.
 Kudos team!!
+You can learn about our package `gghdr` at [the package website](https://Sayani07.github.io/gghdr/), and the [Github repo](https://Sayani07.github.io/gghdr/).

 <img src="/Users/sgup0008/Desktop/roweb3/content/blog/2022-01-24-gghdr/team.jpg" width="4032" style="display: block; margin: auto;" />